Is secular globalism a dying ideology? If so, what will replace it?

 Once a semester, Patrick Henry College students and faculty take a break from classes to come together as an academic community and reflect on important insights of Christian scholarship.
 Student and faculty listen to and discuss an important topic (such as economics, postmodernism, and many others), and this year’s message was titled “The Restoration of Man?
 C.S.
 Lewis, Globalism, and the Triumph of Tradition.”

-Dr. Steve Turley delivered this year’s Faith & Reason lecture.
+Dr. Steve Turley delivered this semester’s Faith & Reason lecture.
 He is a professor of Fine Arts at Eastern University near Philadelphia, Pennsylvania, as well as the author of “Awakening Wonder: A Classical Guide to Truth, Goodness, and Beauty.”

 Dr. Turley discussed the resurgence of classical education and openness to traditional religion as bright spots in a world that is beginning to see the downsides of secular globalism but is increasingly turning toward tribalism, the sinister sister of traditionalism, instead.